Range of costs for a privately paying unfair dismissal and/or wrongful dismissal case

 Funding of your claim

-Most unfair dismissal and/or wrongful dismissal cases for private (non-union) clients are funded by way of a Damages Based Agreement (DBA) or by legal expense insurance under a home insurance policy.
+Unfair dismissal and/or wrongful dismissal cases for private (non-union) clients can be funded by way of a Damages Based Agreement (DBA) or by legal expense insurance under a home insurance policy.
 We would check this with you at the first appointment.

 Where such means of funding is unavailable, and you also do not benefit from union membership, we may be able to advise and represent you under a privately paying funding arrangement.